-Transportation Safety Action Plan Update underway
+Transportation Safety Action Plan Updated

-We're updating our Transportation Safety Action Plan.
+The county recently adopted an update to our Transportation Safety Action Plan.
 Learn more about how you can be part of working together to eliminate fatal and serious injury crashes on all roads in Clackamas County by 2035.

 Road Safety Audit completed for Stafford Road